jstrieb/ctf-collab/README.md

 are unable to install software on the computer they are using.
 For example, someone who wants to participate in a CTF competition, but is using shared computers in a library or a school computer lab.

+If this doesn't approximately describe you, please don't use the project – let the resources be used by someone with greater need.

 ## Be a Good Citizen